 Shipping times are pretty straightforward.
 As a simple rule, it will vary depending on where the vehicle is coming from in the mainland.
-Vehicles being dropped off directly by the shipper are going to arrive the fastest as they are being left at the port of departure.
-Vehicles that are being brought to the port from afar on a carrier will require additional time from the point where they are picked up until they can be dropped off to set sail.
+Vehicles being dropped off directly by the shipper are going to arrive the fastest.
+The drop off is at the port of departure.
+Additional time is required for vehicles coming from afar.

-Let's take a vehicle coming from New Jersey and going to Honolulu will take roughly three to three and a half weeks.
-It would take about 5-6 days on the road, then may sit for a couple of days longer as the sail date is estimated around the time the vehicle will most likely be dropped off at the port by our carrier.
+Let's take a vehicle coming from New Jersey and going to Honolulu.
+This vehicle will take roughly three to three and a half weeks.
+It would take about 5-6 days on the road just to get to port.
+It will then likely site for a couple of days longer at the port.
+This is because the sail date is estimated.
+Sail dates are planned around the time the vehicle is likely be there.
 Once loaded will take about 10 days to Oahu until it is ready for pickup.
 For Hilo, Kahului, Nawiliwili, or Kona, add up to 7 more days.
 This also includes all inspections.

-Your vehicle doesn't need to be free of dents or accidents, but the windshield or other glass must not be cracked or broken and no parts can be hanging from the car.
-The carrier will not take your car to the port if there are broken parts on the vehicle that could cause the vehicle to be rejected.
+Your vehicle doesn't need to be free of dents or accidents, but the glass must not be cracked or broken.
+No parts can be hanging from the car.
+The carrier will not take your car to the port if there are broken parts.
+That could cause the vehicle to be rejected.
 You will have to address those issues before the vehicle goes, costing you more time.